lanicemp/NicelyPlanned-frontend/dev-log.md

  - [x] add home page to store login and signup info
  - [] get meeting to populate on page once logged in
  - [] add add meeting and view all meetings to the navbar
+ - [] stop login and signup form from populating on the back button